 This policy includes all faculty, staff and students of Saint Xavier University even if their research is being conducted off-campus.
 It applies equally to full-time faculty, portion of full-time faculty, part-time faculty, full-time and part-time students and administrators and other employees of Saint Xavier University.

 This policy also applies to researchers not affiliated with Saint Xavier University who wish to conduct human subjects research at Saint Xavier University or who solicit the help of Saint Xavier University faculty, staff or students to recruit or gain access to human subjects.

-In all cases, it is the responsibility of the researcher to request IRB review prior to the initiation of any human subjects research activities.
-All applications for IRB review should be submitted to email@example.com in the Office of Academic Affairs, following the instructions listed on the Helpful Hints web page.
+In all cases, it is the responsibility of the researcher to request and receive IRB approval prior to the initiation of any human subjects research activities.
+All applications for IRB review should be submitted to firstname.lastname@example.org in the Office of Academic Affairs, following the instructions listed on the Helpful Hints web page.

 SXU Institutional Activities That May Not Require Review by the IRB